Originally published in October 2020, this resource guide was most recently updated and expanded in August 2021.

-As with most sectors, coach practitioners do have concerns about the effect that a global recession could have on the industry.
+As with most sectors, coach practitioners do have concerns about the effect that any global recession could have on the industry.
 Interestingly, their next highest concern was “untrained individuals who call themselves coaches.”

 Training from a credible coaching program is beyond important.
 In today’s market, it’s essential.